alugha/hls.js/api-extractor/report/hls.js.api.md

     MAIN = "main",
     // (undocumented)
     SUBTITLE = "subtitle"
 }

+// Warning: (ae-missing-release-tag) "SteeringManifestLoadedData" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface SteeringManifestLoadedData {
+    // Warning: (ae-forgotten-export) The symbol "SteeringManifest" needs to be exported by the entry point exports-named.d.ts
+    //
+    // (undocumented)
+    steeringManifest: SteeringManifest;
+    // (undocumented)
+    url: string;
+}

 // Warning: (ae-missing-release-tag) "StreamController" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)